 A good bike is expensive to replace if something happens to it.
 And we know that any kind of injury can result in extremely high medical costs.
 One way to rest a little easier is to have the right bicycle related insurance.
 Will homeowner’s insurance be enough?
-What about separate coverage?
+What about separate bike insurance coverage?
 What if a cyclist causes injury to someone else while riding?
 What about theft or vandalism?
 This article will provide the answers to all these bike insurance questions and more.

-Typically, cyclists looking at bike insurance will want to look at several options: Homeowners insurance (including the option to add their bike as a scheduled item) for basic coverage, their own car insurance for cases when a car is involved and the motorist does not have adequate (or any) coverage, or even separate, specific bicycle insurance for better coverage for a wider range of situations.
+Typically, cyclists looking at bicycle insurance policies will want to look at several options: Homeowners insurance (including the option to add their bike as a scheduled item) for basic coverage, their own car insurance for cases when a car is involved and the motorist does not have adequate (or any) coverage, or even separate, specific bicycle insurance for better coverage for a wider range of situations.

 Homeowners’ or Renters’ Insurance

 Because companies may have nuanced differences in insurance policy coverage (such as assigned value and limits), you’ll want to check your existing homeowners, renters, or condo personal property insurance policy to see the specs of what they cover.
 Generally, traditional homeowners’ insurance will cover bikes in the event of a fire or theft and similar events under personal property coverage, but they aren’t an end-all-be-all for bike coverage, especially if you have a really nice bike or anticipate higher risk situations.
 You’ll want to make sure that bicycle insurance will cover it if you have your bike stolen.

 Often, homeowner’s insurance or renter’s insurance cover bike theft, but keep in mind: When your bike isn’t locked up properly, it likely wouldn’t be covered because that would be considered negligence.